D3vil13/my-opencv-projects/README.md

 - **Training** a `RandomForestClassifier` on your custom dataset
 - **Inference** on new images with a saved model

+## Included Dataset

+The dataset is included in this repository under the `datasetfinal.zip` folder.
 ---

 ## 🚀 Installation